What’s open in Reading?

 The Reading Borough Council website has further information on travel, social distancing routes and safety measures, and the latest information on shops and the high street.

 What’s open on campus?

-Catering and food services will continue on campus during the new ‘lockdown’ from 5 November, with some changes.
+Find the latest details on catering and food services on campus on the Hospitality webpages.
 Students on catering packages will still be able to access their catering needs.
-You can find all the details on the Hospitality webpages.

 Please remember to wear a face covering when visiting shops and take-away venues, in line with current government legislation.

 Our dedicated range of specialist support teams are here for you, whether you are on campus or studying remotely.
 We will maintain a high level of remote service but with some face-to-face support where needed.